InRule/DMNModeler/doc/DecisionTables.md

 ![InRule Import Decision Table](../images/InRuleDMN_Import_DecisionTable.PNG)

-If the chosen file has a different extension than .dmn, an error dialog box is presented and, similarly to the behavior when importing a DMN model, and no import is performed.
+If the chosen file has a different extension than .dmn, an error dialog box is presented and, similarly to the behavior when importing a DMN model, no import is performed.

 ![InRule Invalid File on Import Decision Model](../images/InRuleDMN_InvalidFileForImport.PNG)